SNagaAbhilash/Virtualized-Environment-Using-Docker.cloud-engineer-test/Readme.md

 COPY index.html /usr/share/nginx/html/index.html: This command copies the index.html file from your local directory into the specified path in the container.
 This file will be served as the main webpage.
 COPY style.css /usr/share/nginx/html/style.css: This line copies the style.css file into the same directory, allowing us to apply styles to our HTML page.
-COPY script.js /usr/share/nginx/html/script.js: This line copies the script.js file, which will handle any JavaScript functionality or interactions on the webpage.
+COPY script.js /usr/share/nginx/html/script.js: This line copies the script.js file, which will handle any JavaScript functionality on the webpage.

              # Copy the static files into the container
              COPY index.html /usr/share/nginx/html/index.html